mzazon/awesome-cloud-projects/aws/ec2-instance-connect-ssh/ec2-instance-connect-ssh.md

 The key architectural benefit lies in the temporary nature of SSH keys.
 Unlike traditional SSH keys that remain valid indefinitely, EC2 Instance Connect generates ephemeral keys that expire after 60 seconds.
 This dramatically reduces the attack surface and eliminates the risk of compromised long-term credentials.
 The service supports both direct connections to public instances and private instance access through EC2 Instance Connect Endpoints, providing flexibility for various network architectures.

 From a security perspective, EC2 Instance Connect enables fine-grained access control through IAM policies.
 Organizations can implement resource-level permissions, time-based access controls, and conditional access based on user attributes or network locations.
 The integration with AWS Identity Center (formerly SSO) allows for centralized identity management across multiple AWS accounts, simplifying access governance in enterprise environments.
+For more information on implementing enterprise-scale access management, see the [AWS Identity Center documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html).

 The service also addresses operational efficiency by providing multiple connection methods - AWS CLI, console-based SSH, and programmatic API access.
 This flexibility allows organizations to integrate EC2 Instance Connect into existing workflows and automation pipelines while maintaining security best practices.
+The AWS Well-Architected Framework security pillar emphasizes the importance of implementing defense in depth, and EC2 Instance Connect supports this by providing multiple layers of access control and comprehensive audit logging.

 > **Warning**: EC2 Instance Connect Endpoints create network interfaces in your VPC and may incur additional charges.
 Monitor your AWS billing dashboard and set up cost alerts to track spending.
 For current pricing, see [EC2 Instance Connect Pricing](https://aws.amazon.com/ec2/pricing/on-demand/).